 Room and Board

 Housing is available; we have various apartments or houses for rent.
 All units require sharing a bedroom with a roommate.
-Each housing unit has full kitchen, living room with cable TV and laundry facilities.
-Rent is figured on a weekly basis, minimum cost is $80.00 per week this includes utilities.
+Each housing unit is fully furnished and has a full kitchen, living room and shared bathroom.
+Includes internet, cable TV and coin laundry facilities.
+Rent is figured on a weekly basis, the rate range is $110.00 to $125.00 per week, this includes all utilities.
 Housing deposit required upon move-in.
 An employee meal plan is offered to all staff at a discounted rate.

 Mackinac is a special place.
 Coming to work on Mackinac Island (An Indian word pronounced Mack-in-aw) is like stepping back in time - a place where there are no cars, only horses and bicycles.
 A five mile ferry boat ride brings you to Mackinac Island.
-There is a natural harbor downtown, with Fort Mackinac (built by the British Army in 1780) overlooking the town.
-Lots of info about Mackinac Island and wonderful pics can be found on the Mackinac Island Tourism Bureau website.
+There is a natural harbor downtown with a ninety slip marina and Fort Mackinac (built by the British Army in 1780) overlooking the harbor and town.
+More information about Mackinac Island can be found on the Mackinac Island Tourism Bureau website.

-The summer working atmosphere is much like a small college campus with over 3,500 summer employees from all over the country.
+The summer working atmosphere is much like a small college campus with over 4,000 summer employees from all over the country and world.
 You will meet many new coworkers, make new friends and interact with many of the Island’s visitors.
 A job on Mackinac is an opportunity to make a good wage while providing a quality hospitality experience to our many visitors.

 Getting Here and Getting Around